The Nurse Call Center is available by phone:

 Since the beginning of the WIC Program, the food benefits have been issued via paper checks.
 In 2015, Wisconsin began converting to an electronic benefit card, called eWIC.
-The family food benefit is loaded on a card that can be used at WIC authorized vendors (en español).
+The family food benefit is loaded on a card that can be used at WIC authorized vendors: English (en español).
 The family uses the benefit throughout the month as food items are needed.
 Checking out at the register has become hassle free for cashiers and WIC families as the register is programmed to recognize the foods that are WIC approved. eWIC began in Waukesha County in September 2015.

 Click HERE for frequently asked questions (FAQs).

 Call 262-896-8440 for a certification appointment.